msramalho/bithackathon/README.md

 ### 4 - Some Other Fun Ideas / Generic Features

 #### ContinenteGO
-- Bluetooth beacons spread accross stores would give discounts/portion of discount when passed by
+- Bluetooth beacons randomly spread accross stores would give discounts/portion of discount when passed by
 - Can me extensively gamified
     - N beacons per day, per store.
 Streak days can lead to discounts
     - Leaderboards

+#### Continente Track
+ - Bluetooth beacons spread accross stores on all aisles so that we can track the user throughout the store
+ - Use this to do something with the customer's real experience
+ Pros:
+    . `Product Data Enrichment` which is one of the explicit goals of the contest .

+#### Continente Data Science (CDS)
+ - Use APIs and Datasets to produce intreresting visualization techniques that Sonae likes to see

+# How to Win
+The voting criteria used by our judges will be based on:
+1. Innovation level
+2. Relevance to retail
+3. Developed prototype
+4. Feasibility and reproducibility
+5. Presentation